Azure/Enterprise-Scale-for-AVS/AVS-Landing-Zone/GreenField/readme.md

 ### Jumpbox VM

 Jumpbox VM provides an easy way to validate and interact with AVS Private Cloud services such as vCenter & NSX-T UI portals.
 Jumpbox VM username, password, subnet address space and SKU should be provided at the time of deployment.
+In addition, a bootstrap script can be enabled to preload the Jumpbox VM with necessary applications such as Powershell Core, 7zip, VMware Remote Console (VMRC), etc...

 ### Monitoring